About the ExxonMobil Dental Plan

 The Dental PPO

-You can visit any dentist – but save when you choose a dentist who participates in the Aetna Dental PPO network.
-The negotiated rates for the dentist's services are always within reasonable and customary (R&C) limits and generally lower than rates charged by non-network dentists which helps you maximize your annual plan benefit by paying less out of pocket for covered services.
+You can visit any dentist, but you save money when you choose a dentist who participates in the Aetna Dental PPO network.
+The negotiated rates for the dentist's services are generally within reasonable and customary (R&C) limits and generally lower than rates charged by non-network dentists which helps you maximize your annual plan benefit by paying less out of pocket for covered services.
 See Dental PPO.

 Covered and excluded expenses

 The Plan provides benefits for many, but not all, preventive, general, major and orthodontic services.
-See the Covered expenses section.
+See the Eligible services under your plan section.

 You and the Plan share the costs for covered treatments and services.
 You pay a deductible before the Plan begins paying for certain benefits.
 For each covered person, the Plan pays up to $2,000 each calendar year for covered dental expenses (other than preventive and orthodontic services) and up to a $2,000 lifetime maximum benefit for covered orthodontic expenses.
 See Payments.